-Our bindings are not exclusively tested by the research team, for product testing we also send out people like Shane McConkey, Nico Zacek, Andrea Binning, Eric Schlopy or Sonja Nef (visit the team site for more information).
-If You want to become a member of our test team, you better quit the piano lessons and join the local ski club!
+Our bindings are not exclusively tested by the research team, for product testing we also send out members of our pro team or local opinion leaders.
+If you want to become a member of our test team, you better join the local ski club!
 If you are good enough for the team, let us know...

 Do Freeriders use interfaces?

 Basically Freeriders don’t use an interface as Carvers or Racers do.
 Because both Jibber- and Big Mountain skis have a moderate sidecut, it is simply not necessary.
 Jibbers want to stick their landings, therefore it is better if the skis don’t react over-sensible (for example in a cant landing).
 And it is easier to grab your ski when you are not standing 55mm over the ground.

 World Cup, Euro Cup and FIS Racers do try to increase their leverage over the skis.
 But concerning the safety of these Athletes, the FIS has made maximum height regulations (see below).
 The advantages of racing interfaces like the PISTON CONTROL SL or GS INTERFACE are: Cushioning of hits and vibrations: the ski can glide faster.
 It is less likely that the boot touches the ground and the skier loses control.
 Sensitive edging for precise high speed turns.
 Better leverage: better pressure on the edges for icy slopes.
 Free-flexing of the ski

 Does it make sense for Kids and Juniors to ski with an interface?